smcasillas1/Capstone/README.md

 ## Purpose

-My intent with this project is to conduct an analysis on the types of crime that has occurred in Ohio from 2017-2022.
-This project can be beneficial to anyone who would like to understand crimes in Ohio such as current/future Ohio residents and/or government officials.
-Current and future residents may realize the benefits of this project when they are trying to understand the safety level within a particular city or state region.
-Moreover, government officals can also use this information to understand what types of laws, resources, and/or police training/staffing may be needed to deter/reduce the types of crimes in regions throughout the state.
+My intent with this project is to analyze the types of crime that has occurred in Ohio from 2017-2022.
+This project can be beneficial to current/future Ohio residents and/or government officials.
+Current and future residents may realize the benefits of this project when they are trying to how safety their local region is.
+Moreover, government officals can use this information to understand what types of laws, resources, and/or police training/staffing may be needed to deter/reduce crime activity in regions throughout the state.

   - Questions I would like to answer with my analysis: